 The pricing and variation would be enough to get people buying the books, to some degree at least.
 But, the quality of books is also important, especially if you want to get people to make multiple purchases.

 From looking online, it certainly does seem like the books get decent reviews, such as these reviews for one of the doodle books that the company sells.

 I found a similar pattern of reviews for other Usborne books on Amazon and also on other sites.
 Now, reviews for products are often biased to a degree but I found relatively few negative reviews, which suggests that the products are better than most.

 In fact, various comments on blogs suggest that there is a passionate following for the books, which is an advantage over many other MLM companies.

 The company provides a lot of information about its products but relatively little about the opportunity behind it.
 I imagine you are supposed to find all of this information out from whatever distributor recruits you but personally, I’d rather know beforehand.

-The opportunity offers a few different approaches to earn money, including selling products at home shows, directly, online and through book fairs.
-The commission levels vary widely, from 15% to 30%, depending on the approach, the amount of sales and your rank in the company.
+The opportunity offers a few different approaches to earn money, including selling products at home shows, directly, online, and through book fairs.
+The commission levels vary widely, from 15% to 30%, depending on the approach, the number of sales, and your rank in the company.